MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/attributeitem.md

 # Attribute Item

-An attribute item represents the base for a generic attribute that could be a [type attribute](typeattribute.md) or an [entity attribute](entityattribute.md).
+An attribute item represents the base interface for a generic attribute that could be a [type attribute](typeattribute.md) or an [entity attribute](entityattribute.md).

 ```
 public interface CdmAttributeItem extends CdmObject, CdmReferencesEntities